 A Tale Of Two Cayos

-One expat who lives in Cayo has pointed out, “There are two markets here in Cayo: the market for locals, with simple houses that are built to local standards, and the expat market, which is geared more towards the Americans and other expats.
+One expat who lives in Cayo has pointed out, “There are two markets for in Cayo real estate: the market for locals, with simple houses that are built to local standards, and the expat market, which is geared more towards the Americans and other expats.
 There is a big difference between these markets in price, quality, and size of houses.”

 However, I have identified a third market—the build-it-yourself market.
 We have already published here a two-part series on building your own home in this idyllic country.
 Click here, for Part I and here for Part II.
 Belize Insider Kacie Crisp explains all there is to know about this building your own home in Belize.